An Efficient Multitask Neural Network for Face Alignment, Head Pose Estimation and Face Tracking: Introduction

 \section{Introduction}

-Face alignment and head pose estimation, which are aimed at localizing a group of predefined facial landmarks and estimating the Euler angle of head, have a wide range of applications, such as facial expression recognition \cite{facial_expression}, face morphing\cite{face_morphing} and 3D face reconstruction \cite{face_recostruction}.
-However, the biggest barrier between algorithms and practical use is that most algorithms cannot obtain both real-time performance and high accuracy at the same time.
-Therefore, developing a practical face alignment and head pose estimation method remains challenging.
+Face alignment and head pose estimation, which aims at localizing a group of predefined facial landmarks and estimating the Euler angle of head, have a wide range of applications, such as facial expression recognition \citep{facial_expression}, face morphing \citep{face_morphing} and 3D face reconstruction \citep{face_recostruction}.
+Although CNNs have boosted the performance of face-related problems and other prediction tasks significantly \citep{ANNA, ANNW, MEP, PPO, FOG}, the low real-time capability is still the main barrier to practical use since many applications run on the mobile devices \citep{fatigue}.
+Developing a practical face alignment and head pose estimation method remains challenging.

-In order to enhance the robustness of the face alignment in unconstrained scenarios (large pose, extreme lighting condition and occlusion), many recent studies\cite{LAB,DeCaFA,PropNet} utilize several cascaded hourglass modules \cite{Hourglass} to generate facial boundary heatmap and then the structural information \cite{PropNet} contained in face edge can boost the accuracy of face alignment.
-Compared to regressing landmarks from the input image directly, heatmap-based methods are less efficient because of a number of bottom-up and top-down convolutions.
+The facial structural information contained in facial boundaries is crucial to face alignment \citep{PropNet}, especially in unconstrained scenarios (large pose, extreme lighting condition and occlusion).
+To explicitly utilize the structural information, many recent studies \citep{LAB, PropNet} utilize several cascaded hourglass modules \citep{Hourglass} to generate facial boundary heatmaps and the heatmaps are then fused with intermediate features.
+However, compared to regressing landmarks from the input image directly, these methods are much less efficient because of a large number of bottom-up and top-down convolution layers.

-In terms of head pose estimation based on RGB images, it can be classified into two approaches: the model-based approach\cite{accurate_model,Openface} and the appearance-based approach \cite{Robust_pose,Ruzi,Multitask-pose,Hyperface}.
-Model-based approaches utilize a predefined 3D face model to fit the face in image according to facial landmarks.
-However, the model-based methods completely ignore the appearance features of image and they degrade significantly in large pose.
-As for appearance-based approaches, the features outputted by a CNN or manifold embedding do not necessarily correspond to pose angle\cite{Robust_pose}, which leads to fragile robustness in unconstrained scenarios.
-Therefore, accurate head pose estimation in the wild remains challenging.
+Existing head pose estimation methods only utilize the geometric information of facial landmarks (model-based approach \citep{accurate_model,Openface}) or appearance information of the input image (appearance-based approach \citep{Robust_pose,Ruzi, Multitask-pose, Hyperface}) to estimate the Euler angle of faces.
+Model-based approaches fit a predefined 3D face model to the face in image according to facial landmarks.
+As a result, they ignore the appearance information of image features.
+Appearance-based approaches only rely on the appearance information of the input image.
+Nevertheless, the features outputted by a CNN or manifold embedding do not necessarily correspond to pose angle \citep{Robust_pose}, which leads to fragile robustness in unconstrained scenarios.